trungnt1811/genomic-system/backend/README.md

 # Genomic End-User Flow Simulation

-This will execute the end-user flow as defined in the cmd/main.go file, demonstrating the interaction between various services in a simulated Genimoc application.
+This will execute the end-user flow as defined in the cmd/main.go file, demonstrating the interaction between various services in a simulated Genomic application.

 ## Flow Overview